varsh-21/varsh-21/README.md

 -->
 ## Welcome to my GitHub! 👋
 </hr>
-I'm ** Varshitha BR ! **, a passionate Software Engineer and AI enthusiast.
+I'm <span style="text-transform:uppercase;">Varshitha BR</span> , a passionate Software Engineer and AI enthusiast.
 I love building innovative full-stack and AI-driven applications while exploring the latest in data science and automation technologies.

 ## About Me
 ## 🚀 A passionate Full Stack Developer with automation testing skills